Nino-cunei/uruk/docs/transcription.md

 Collected in the feature *kind=supplied*

-Line
+Case
 ----

-A sequence of *quads* forms a line.
+A numbered transcription line corresponds to a *case*.
+A sequence of *quads* forms a case.

-A node of type *line* corresponds to the material of a single line that starts with a number.

-**This node type is section level 3.**
+Those cases may be grouped into bigger *cases*, and ultimately they are grouped in *lines*, based on their number.

+All cases in a *column* (see below) that start with the same number, form a bigger *case*.
+The number itself is recorded in the feature *number* on the node type *case*.

+So cases with numbers `1a`, `1b`, and `2` form two lines: one with number `1`, containing cases `1a` and `1b`, and one with number `2`, containing just case `2`.

+If the numbers show deeper hierarchy, we build up cases.
+Cases with numbers `1a1`, `1a2`, `1b`, and `2` form (again) two lines.
+The line with number `1` has two *cases*: one with number `1a`, containing cases `1a1` and `1a2`, and one with number `1b`, containing just case `1b`.

+Cases represent squares on a tablet.

+If a line is not subdivided in multiple cases, we still say that the line contains one case.

-If we encounter a line without a preceding column specifier, we proceed as if we have seen a `@column 1`.
+If we encounter a case without a preceding column specifier, we proceed as if we have seen a `@column 1`.

-This is an example line.
+This is an example case.

     1.b1. , (EN~a DU ZATU759)a